-- When using the Markdown editor, you can use Markdown syntax manually while writing, or simply format text using the Markdown toolbar.
+- When using the Markdown editor, you can use Markdown syntax manually while writing or formatting text using the Markdown toolbar.

-For example, you can make a text appear as Bold by writing the respective syntax or use the Bold icon in the Markdown toolbar.
+For example, you can make a text appear as Bold by writing the respective syntax or using the Bold icon in the Markdown toolbar.

 - If you need a quick syntax reference while writing an article, you can view common Markdown commands right in the editor by clicking Shortcut on the bottom left of the screen.

-- When you write a syntax, make sure that the syntax reference matches the required character arrangement.
+- When you write a syntax, ensure that the reference matches the required character arrangement.